Indeterminate form

-Another example is the expression $0^0$.
+An example is the expression $0^0$.
 Whether this expression is left undefined, or is defined to equal $1$, depends on the field of application and may vary between authors.
 For more, see the article Zero to the power of zero.
 Note that $0^\infty$ and other expressions involving infinity are not indeterminate forms.

 Some examples and non-examples

 Indeterminate form 0/0

 The indeterminate form $0/0$ is particularly common in calculus, because it often arises in the evaluation of derivatives using their definition in terms of limit.